Vincent Angelini: Brentford

 On 30 January 2023, Angelini signed an 18-month contract with the B team at Premier League club Brentford, with the option of a further year, following a successful trial.
 In December 2023, Angelini was an unused substitute during two Premier League matches.
 He was released when the club declined to take up the option on his contract at the end of the 2023–24 season.

 Al-Riyadh

 Following a successful trial spell, Angelini signed a two-year contract with Saudi Pro League club Al-Riyadh on 3 September 2024.
 He served as third choice behind Milan Borjan and Abdulrahman Al-Shammari during the 2024–25 season and was an unused substitute during three matches.
 He departed the club during the 2025 off-season.

 Jerv

-After trialling with Waldhof Mannheim and USL Dunkerque during the 2025 off-season, Angelini signed a contract with Norwegian Second Division club Jerv on 11 September 2025.
+After trialling with Waldhof Mannheim and USL Dunkerque during the 2025 off-season, Angelini signed a contract with Norwegian Second Division club Jerv on a free transfer on 11 September 2025.
 He made six appearances during the remainder of the 2025 season, in which the club fell short of the playoff place.
 Angelini signed a new 18-month contract in November 2025.
+Angelini was an unused substitute on 12 occasions during the first half of the 2026 season and had his contract terminated by mutual consent on 4 July 2026.

+Galway United

+On 31 July 2026, Angelini signed an undisclosed-length contract with League of Ireland Premier Division club Galway United on a free transfer.